FamiBlog

 -

-The 21st week of pregnancy – changes in the middle of pregnancy
+40th week of pregnancy – what changes take place in the pregnant woman’s abdomen?

 Illnesses during pregnancy